Extremal sequences for a weighted zero-sum constant: The case when where is a prime

-\begin{thm} Let $F$ be a field and let $A$ be a subgroup of $F^*$.
-A sequence $S:(x,y)$ in $F^*$ has an $A$-weighted zero-sum subsequence $\iff S$ is an $A$-weighted zero-sum sequence $\iff x$ and $-y$ are in the same coset of $A$. \end{thm}
+\begin{theorem} Let $F$ be a field and let $A$ be a subgroup of $F^*:=F\setminus\{0\}$.
+A sequence $S=(x,y)$ in $F^*$ has an $A$-weighted zero-sum subsequence if and only if $S$ is an $A$-weighted zero-sum sequence if and only if $x$ and $-y$ are in the same coset of $A$. \end{theorem}